HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 * After their 2 o'clock meeting, Karl came out and told me that I just got assigned task RS-8193.
 He said that he was fighting for me to take this task on even though people in the meeting were saying it was too hard for me right now.

+# 27 September 2021
+* Chris W told me I did a great job on RS-8213 Update the Update Custom Rate Sheets Tool and that my code was "beautiful code"